sirkaliethic/Raincircle/Readme.txt

 This is my personal skill development trial.

-Using basic ideas and technic,entering into the Worldwideweb.
+Using basic ideas and technic,entering into the worldwideweb.

 It have my creative Art,Grapics,and small write-up.